shenZybO/the_game/README.md

    - Git

 ## TODOs
-   - Health system for player with collecting health (including graphical representation)
+   - Health system for player with collecting health (including graphical representation) [IN PROGRESS]
    - Implement dying of actors - level restart / game over [IN PROGRESS]
    - Add way to complete a level by reaching an exit point
    - Resolve collision between player and enemies